FilippoVigani/Dota2AdvancedDescriptions/README.md

  - Text position customizability
  - Possibility to revert any changes made at any time
  - See a live preview as you make changes to know how it will look like in-game!
+ - Preferences will be saved in case you want to re-create the same descriptions!

 ## Installation